 Venture, Inc., a subsidiary of the Oakland Livingston Human Services Agency, a nonprofit organization proposes to renovate the closed Washington Middle School into Washington Square.

 The Washington Square development proposes the adaptive reuse of a vacant, obsolete former elementary school in the Ottawa Hills neighborhood.
-The development will be restricted to seniors, 55 years of age or older and will consist of the following make up of its 41 units;
+The development will be restricted to seniors, 55 years of age or older.